junetaylr/junetaylr/README.md

 ## Contact

-If you'd like to connect, feel free to reach out to me at:
+If you'd like to connect, feel free to reach out:

 Email: **junestaylr@gmail.com**